dzt109/RoboNDInverseKinematics/writeup.md

 #### 2. Using the DH parameter table you derived earlier, create individual transformation matrices about each joint.
 In addition, also generate a generalized homogeneous transform between base_link and gripper_link using only end-effector(gripper) pose.

-In order to keep the derivation of the transformation matrices interactive, this part of the exercise was done using a Jupyter Notebook.
-The notebook, `Kuka210_Inverse_Kinematics_Analysis.ipynb` is also uploaded for reference.
+The derivation of the transformation matrices was done interactively using a Jupyter Notebook.
+The notebook, [./Kuka210_Inverse_Kinematics_Analysis.ipynb] is also uploaded for reference.

 The way DH parameters are defined here, the transformation matrix could be obtained as follows: